hcoz/dynamicform/README.md

 # dynamicform
 a client-side dynamic form generator

-This library enables adding forms with a custom HTML tag '<dynamicform>'.
+This library enables adding forms with "dynamicform" custom HTML tag.
 This tag needs an 'id' attribute and 'data-json' attribute includes path of related form JSON file.
 There is an example HTML file in repo.

 ## Installing
 You can use bower to install this package.
 Just run this command: